ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-All React Concepts Explained in One Read (with React 19) - <a href="https://javascript.plainenglish.io/all-react-concepts-explained-in-one-read-with-react-19-d0cbf7f3e429?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Performance Optimization: A Practical Guide to Preventing Unnecessary Re-renders - <a href="https://medium.com/@kostaskaldis/react-performance-optimization-a-practical-guide-to-preventing-unnecessary-re-renders-55a35e3e7f60?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Khan`**
+✍️ **posted by `Kostas Kaldis`**

-<blockquote>1.
-What is React?
+<blockquote>React’s declarative nature makes it easy to build dynamic user interfaces, but it can also lead to performance bottlenecks when components…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-You only need three hooks to build any kind of React app .let me Proof - <a href="https://medium.com/@amitkumat/you-only-need-three-hooks-to-build-any-kind-of-react-app-let-me-proof-99ee5b4cd7dd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build a Spotlight-Style Command Palette & Global Hotkeys  in React (2025):  Fuzzy Search… - <a href="https://the-expert-developer.medium.com/build-a-spotlight-style-command-palette-global-hotkeys-in-react-2025-fuzzy-search-7a04d30b7089?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amit Kumar`**
+✍️ **posted by `The Expert Developer`**

-<blockquote>Let me proof you need only three hooks to build any web application using the react
+<blockquote>🌿 Every modern app needs a command palette (think macOS Spotlight / VS Code). 💨
 Continue reading on Medium »</blockquote>

 <h3>3.
-Hayvancılıkta Uzman İş Modeli — Akıllı Çiftlik Yönetim Platformu - <a href="https://medium.com/@mutlukodcu/hayvanc%C4%B1l%C4%B1kta-uzman-i%CC%87%C5%9F-modeli-ak%C4%B1ll%C4%B1-%C3%A7iftlik-y%C3%B6netim-platformu-4a9ad7c1f57c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Performance Hacks: Practical Tips for Faster Apps - <a href="https://medium.com/@sewwandi1104/react-performance-hacks-practical-tips-for-faster-apps-b5746c717559?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `#mutluKodcu# :)*.*(:`**
+✍️ **posted by `Sewwandi Karunarathna`**

-<blockquote>Bu örnek proje, hayvancılık sektöründe işletmelerin verimliliğini, karlılığını ve sürdürülebilirliğini artırmak için geliştirilmiş uçtan…
+<blockquote>Performance in a React app isn’t just about making things fast.
+It’s about making our app feel smooth, loading only what’s needed, and…
 Continue reading on Medium »</blockquote>

 <h3>4.
-How to reduce server storage costs (and uploading time) with client-side image compression in React - <a href="https://medium.com/techtrends-digest/how-to-reduce-server-storage-costs-and-uploading-time-with-client-side-image-compression-in-react-33f5f628c40f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+99% of Java Utility Classes Are Wrong — Here’s the Right Way - <a href="https://blog.stackademic.com/99-of-java-utility-classes-are-wrong-heres-the-right-way-7871fee6b8c4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Filippo Biasiolo`**
+✍️ **posted by `Gaddam.Naveen`**

-<blockquote>Uploading large images can be a real pain for both users and servers.
+<blockquote>Stop Abusing Utils in Java — Write Them Like a Pro
-Continue reading on Coffee☕ And Code »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>5.
-React Server Components: The Secret Sauce for Blazing-Fast Apps - <a href="https://medium.com/@neelendra1destiny/react-server-components-the-secret-sauce-for-blazing-fast-apps-70c47c200ea5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Web to Mobile: Completing My React Native Journey with Maximilian Schwarzmüller - <a href="https://medium.com/@sidharthsangelia/from-web-to-mobile-completing-my-react-native-journey-with-maximilian-schwarzm%C3%BCller-4691a55b7f88?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Neelendra Singh Tomar`**
+✍️ **posted by `Sidharth sangelia`**

-<blockquote>If you’ve been working with React for a while, you probably know the pain: the more your app grows, the heavier your JavaScript bundle…
+<blockquote>After weeks of dedication and hands-on coding, I’ve successfully completed Maximilian Schwarzmüller’s comprehensive React Native course on…
 Continue reading on Medium »</blockquote>

 <h3>6.
-When ECharts Refused to Scroll: My Hacky but Beautiful Fix ️‍♂️ - <a href="https://medium.com/@shubhamsapkal7052/when-echarts-refused-to-scroll-my-hacky-but-beautiful-fix-%EF%B8%8F-%EF%B8%8F-db2794911975?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Reusable useAuth Hook for Authentication in React - <a href="https://medium.com/@workwithrohankumar/building-a-reusable-useauth-hook-for-authentication-in-react-ccff206356b5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shubhamsapkal`**
+✍️ **posted by `Rohan Kumar`**

-<blockquote>If you’ve ever used Apache ECharts with React, you know it’s a beast.
-You throw data at it, and it happily plots gorgeous charts.
+<blockquote>Authentication is one of the most common features in web applications — and one of the trickiest to manage cleanly in React.
+From login…
 Continue reading on Medium »</blockquote>

+<h3>7.
+Day 15 — Building a Reusable OTP Input Component in React  - <a href="https://medium.com/@ddhankhar18061995/day-15-building-a-reusable-otp-input-component-in-react-ed772cffd228?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ddhankhar`**

+<blockquote>For Day 15 of my 30-Day React.js Challenge, I built an OTP Input Component — a UI pattern seen in almost every authentication flow.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Building a “Coming Soon” Page with a Countdown in Next.js - <a href="https://javascript.plainenglish.io/building-a-coming-soon-page-with-a-countdown-in-next-js-6bfffdbbc380?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Protected My Portfolio from Spam: Using Base64 Encoding - <a href="https://medium.com/@gvelasco.dev/how-i-protected-my-portfolio-from-spam-using-base64-encoding-4856a4152ba2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nithidol Vacharotayan`**
+✍️ **posted by `Gustavo Velasco`**

-<blockquote>Ever wanted to put up a sleek “Coming Soon” or “Under Maintenance” page while you prep your next big thing?
-Maybe you’ve got a new product…
+<blockquote>I want to share how I solved a common problem many developers face: how to keep your contact information accessible on your portfolio…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-You only need three hooks to build any kind of React app .let me Proof - <a href="https://medium.com/@amitkumat/you-only-need-three-hooks-to-build-any-kind-of-react-app-let-me-proof-99ee5b4cd7dd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Advanced Best Practices for Managing a Next.js Monorepo - <a href="https://medium.com/@abdiev003/advanced-best-practices-for-managing-a-next-js-monorepo-2c505c875d98?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amit Kumar`**
+✍️ **posted by `Ali Abdiyev`**

-<blockquote>Let me proof you need only three hooks to build any web application using the react
+<blockquote>A monorepo setup with Next.js can be a huge productivity boost, but at scale, it introduces its own challenges.
+Beyond the basics like…
 Continue reading on Medium »</blockquote>

-<h3>3. getStaticProps is Like Cooking Maggi Before Your Guests Come - <a href="https://medium.com/@kkduniya/getstaticprops-is-like-cooking-maggi-before-your-guests-come-2ed9bac36ed2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3. ⚡ Next.js 15 & Beyond: The New Era of Web Development in 2025  - <a href="https://medium.com/@theNewGenCoder/next-js-15-beyond-the-new-era-of-web-development-in-2025-6fce7bf9032f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `kkduniya  solutions`**
+✍️ **posted by `The NewGenCoder`**

-<blockquote>When we build apps in Next.js, one powerful feature is getStaticProps.
- Sounds big?
-Don’t worry, I’ll explain it in super simple English.
+<blockquote>Next.js has always been a developer’s favorite for production-grade React applications.
+But with Next.js 15 and upcoming innovations in…
 Continue reading on Medium »</blockquote>

-<h3>4.
-Next.js 15 Best Practices for Modern Web Development - <a href="https://medium.com/@missAvantika/next-js-15-best-practices-for-modern-web-development-015335ccdce1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. ⚡ Next.js Mastery: Advanced Tips, Tricks & Pro-Level Logic  - <a href="https://medium.com/@Amanda10/next-js-mastery-advanced-tips-tricks-pro-level-logic-f17d0b6be7fc?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Avantika ✨`**
+✍️ **posted by `Amanda ✨`**

-<blockquote>Next.js has evolved into one of the most powerful frameworks for building modern web apps.
+<blockquote>Next.js has quickly become the go-to framework for React-based full-stack apps.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Outperforming WordPress by Rewriting it as Nextjs Website - <a href="https://medium.com/@simonrothgang/outperforming-wordpress-by-rewriting-it-as-nextjs-website-a59c0720e222?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `simonroth`**

-<blockquote>A few weeks ago, I wondered if I could beat a WordPress website by rewriting it in Next.js
-Continue reading on Medium »</blockquote>

-<h3>6.
-Next.js 15.5: The CTO’s Guide to Not Getting Fired - <a href="https://doronsegal.medium.com/next-js-15-5-the-ctos-guide-to-not-getting-fired-e7c5586d6459?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Web to Mobile: Completing My React Native Journey with Maximilian Schwarzmüller - <a href="https://medium.com/@sidharthsangelia/from-web-to-mobile-completing-my-react-native-journey-with-maximilian-schwarzm%C3%BCller-4691a55b7f88?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Doron Segal`**
+✍️ **posted by `Sidharth sangelia`**

-<blockquote>Why choosing the “boring” tech stack might be the most exciting decision you’ll make this year
+<blockquote>After weeks of dedication and hands-on coding, I’ve successfully completed Maximilian Schwarzmüller’s comprehensive React Native course on…
 Continue reading on Medium »</blockquote>

 <br/>